ProviderNL/openstack_acceptance/README.md

-# openstack acceptance test with cucumber
+# OpenStack acceptance test with cucumber

 When we build new openstack privete cloud, should be run an acceptance test.